I am a vinyasa yoga teacher with a regular yoga practice spanning more than a decade. I also teach pre and post-natal yoga.

 My weekly Wimbledon class at William Morris House is a small group where we have the opportunity to break down postures with more detail and play around without feeling potentially as self-conscious or worried as you might be in bigger classes.

-The overriding aim of this class is to make yoga accessible to all – as well as build up a friendly community of yogis who like stretching and breathing as much as they like having a coffee and cake post-class!
+The overriding aim of this class is to make yoga accessible – as well as build up a friendly community of yogis who like stretching and moving as much as they like having a coffee and cake post-class!
 Email me to book on email@example.com

 Creating a greater sense of body awareness – rather than always pushing through pain – can (hopefully!) minimise the risk of injury as well as help the athlete identify areas of strength and areas that need a little more attention.
 Email Un1t directly for more information and purchase classes via their website.